Tripping on Your Love

-"Tripping on Your Love" is a song recorded by English girl group Bananarama.
-It appears on the group's fifth studio album Pop Life.
-It was released as the album's fourth single in the UK and the first single in the United States.
+"Tripping on Your Love" is a song recorded by the English girl group Bananarama.
+It appears on the group's fifth studio album, Pop Life (1991), and was released by London Records as the album's fourth single in the UK and the first single in the United States.
 The track was co-written and produced by Youth.
 This is the last single released featuring member Jacquie O'Sullivan and the group as a trio.